En Vogue: 2008–2015: Robinson's return and lawsuits

-2016–present: Electric Café and touring
+2016–2021: Electric Café and touring

 In 2016, En Vogue released "Deja Vu," the first promotional single from Electric Café, through their own label En Vogue Records after signing with Entertainment One Music.
 The following year, they embarked on the For the Love of Music Tour.
 The European tour launched on April 6, 2017 in Dublin, Ireland and concluded in Bremen, Germany on April 25.
 Also in 2017, the trio released three further singles from their forthcoming effort, including buzz singles "I'm Good" and "Have a Seat" featuring Snoop Dogg as well as Ne-Yo-penned lead single "Rocket", the latter of which became their first top 10 hit on Billboard's Adult R&B Songs chart in over 20 years.

 In April 2018, En Vogue began the second leg of their European Tour in support of their seventh full-length studio album Electric Café.
 The same month, the album, their first studio project in 14 years, was released.
 A blend of neo soul, pop, and contemporary R&B with electronic dance music, the trio worked with Raphael Saadiq, Dem Jointz, Curtis "Sauce" Wilson as well as regular contributors Foster & McElroy on most of the album.
 Electric Café received mixed reviews from critics, many of whom praised the band for their vocal performances but found the material too generic and uneven.
-In the United States, the album debuted at number 14 on Billboard's Independent Albums and reached the Top Album Sales chart.
+In the United States, the album debuted at No. 14 on Billboard's Independent Albums and reached the Top Album Sales chart.
 A second and final single from the album, "Reach 4 Me" became a top 20 hit on US Adult R&B Songs Chart in August 2018.

 In July 2019, the group performed on the song "I Got You (Always and Forever)" alongside Chance the Rapper, Kierra Sheard, and Ari Lennox on the rapper's album The Big Day.
 In October 2019, original members Robinson and Jones reunited with Ellis, Herron, and Bennett for an on-stage performance to salute music industry executive Sylvia Rhone at the City of Hope Gala 2019, marking the first time all five members performed together.
 Plans to reunite permanently for another concert tour in support of their 30th anniversary in 2020, failed to materialize when the four original members could not agree on whether Bennett should once again step down as a non-original member.

-In 2021, the group made a cameo in the romantic comedy sequel Coming 2 America alongside Salt-N-Pepa.
+In October 2020, the trio of Ellis, Herron, and Bennett closed out the 2020 Billboard Music Awards, performing "Free Your Mind".
+The following year, the group made a cameo in the romantic comedy sequel Coming 2 America alongside Salt-N-Pepa.